nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 The initial "get up and running" portion of PySimpleGUI should take you less than 5 minutes.
 The goal is 5 minutes from your decision "I'll give it a try" to having your first window up on the screen "Oh wow, it was that easy?!"

-The primary learning pathes for PySimpleGUI are:
+The primary learning paths for PySimpleGUI are:

 * This readme document over 100 pages of PySimpleGUI User Manual
     * http://www.PySimpleGUI.org
 * The Cookbook - Recipes to get you going and quick
     * http://Cookbook.PySimpleGUI.org
-* The Demo Programs - Start hacking on one of these running soluitions
+* The Demo Programs - Start hacking on one of these running solutions
     * http://www.PySimpleGUI.com
 * The YouTube videos - If you like instructional videos, there are 15+ videos
     * [5 part series of basics](https://www.youtube.com/playlist?list=PLl8dD0doyrvHMoJGTdMtgLuHymaqJVjzt)